-(2) A BSFI and its branches/other offices shall maintain complaints/requests register which contains the following information:
+- (2) A BSFI and its branches/other offices shall maintain complaints/requests register which contains the following information:

-(a) Name of the complainant;
+- (a) Name of the complainant;

-(b) Subject/nature of the complaint; The subject/nature of complain may be indicated by classification, such as those related to credit cards, deposits, administrative, foreign exchange, remittances, investments, others; (c) Name of the personnel directly handling/in-charge of the complaint and officer supervising the resolution of the complaint;
+- (b) Subject/nature of the complaint;

+The subject/nature of complain may be indicated by classification, such as those related to credit cards, deposits, administrative, foreign exchange, remittances, investments, others;
-(d) Date of receipt of complaint by the BSFI;

-(e) Actions taken on the complaint or request;

-(f) Resolution provided;

-(g) Date of resolution; and

-(h) Other information such as, log and details of phone calls made or received.

-(3) The Consumer assistance group/head

-(d) Any suggestions for improvement. consumer assistance officer shall maintain:
+- (c) Name of the personnel directly handling/in-charge of the complaint and officer supervising the resolution of the complaint; - (d) Date of receipt of complaint by the BSFI; - (e) Actions taken on the complaint or request; - (f) Resolution provided; - (g) Date of resolution1; and - (h) Other information such as, log and details of phone calls made or received. - (3) The Consumer assistance group/head consumer assistance officer shall maintain:

-&lt;sup>1 The complaint register must reveal the reason in case the date of resolution falls outside the regulatory deadline.
+1 The complaint register must reveal the reason in case the date of resolution falls outside the regulatory deadline.

-(a) A master register of all complaints received by the BSFIs and its branches/ other offices; and

-(b) A complaint database to identify the trend of complaints received, potential problems, and risks.
+- (a) A master register of all complaints received by the BSFIs and its branches/ other offices; and - (b) A complaint database to identify the trend of complaints received, potential problems, and risks.